Criminals Easily Commit Credit Card Identity Theft

 - Social engineering fraud occurs when a scammer poses as someone else in order to incur a voluntary money transfer or receive personal information about another person through fraudulent methods.
-The criminal will then access the person’s bank account, credit cards, or use the personal information to obtain access to those accounts.
+The criminal will then access the person’s bank account, credit cards, or use the personal information to get access to those accounts.

-Notable Fraud Cases
+Notable identity theft Cases

 A breach of data occurred at TIX Companies between July 2005 and January 2007.
 The breach exposed information from 45.6 million credit cards.
-The same person who is believed to be the instigator of this attack, was indicted in August 2009 for the theft of information from 130 million credit and debit cards at Heartland Payment Systems that affected four retailers.
+The same person who believe to be the instigator of this attack, was indicted in August 2009 for the theft of information from 130 million credit and debit cards at Heartland Payment Systems that affected four retailers.